How can I get my results?

 Can my entry for this year’s event be deferred to next year’s event?

-Is it possible to convert my entry either from a Sprint, Olympic or Maxi Distance to another Distance?
+Is it possible to convert my entry either from a Sprint, Olympic or Middle Distance to another Distance?

-Participants can request to transfer their entry between event distances up until the cut-off date of 5 February 2017.
-Should you decide to upgrade from the Sprint to Olympic distance or Olympic to Maxi distance if there are available slots, you will need to pay the difference in entry fees.
-In the event of changing from Maxi to Olympic or Olympic to Sprint distance, we will not be able to refund the difference in entry fee.
+Participants can request to transfer their entry between event distances up until the cut-off date (the date will be confirmed when entries open).
+Should you decide to upgrade from the Sprint to Olympic distance or Olympic to Middle distance if there are available slots, you will need to pay the difference in entry fees.
+In the event of changing from Middle to Olympic or Olympic to Sprint distance, we will not be able to refund the difference in entry fee.
 In each case, a processing fee of 30 AED will be payable.

 Do I need to pay a day licence fee?